simonmichael/hledger_site/dev/Pull-requests.md

 A PR should have a clear purpose, documented in its description.
 Mention any #ISSUENOs addressed.

 Don't tackle too much at once.
 Smaller/more focussed PRs can be reviewed quicker and accepted (or rejected) quicker.
+Consider producing the documentation first (see below).

 ## The commit(s)